 | AI Capability | Not available | Integrated AI/ML support |

-These advancements indicate a shift toward intelligent automation systems that can adapt and respond in real time.
+These advancements indicate a shift toward intelligent automation systems capable of adapting and responding in real time.

 Laws, Regulations, and Policy Influence

-Industrial automation and microcontroller usage are influenced by various regulations and government initiatives, especially in countries like India.
+Industrial automation and microcontroller usage are influenced by regulations and government initiatives, particularly in India.

-- Industrial Safety Standards: Guidelines ensure that automated systems operate safely and reduce risks to workers.
+- Industrial Safety Standards: Ensure automated systems operate safely and reduce risks to workers

-- Electronics Manufacturing Policies: Government programs encourage domestic production of semiconductor components and embedded systems.
+- Electronics Manufacturing Policies: Encourage domestic production of semiconductor components and embedded systems

-- Data Protection Rules: As microcontrollers handle data, compliance with data security regulations is essential.
+- Data Protection Rules: Ensure compliance with data security regulations

-- Energy Efficiency Standards: Policies promote the use of energy-efficient electronic components in industrial setups.
+- Energy Efficiency Standards: Promote the use of energy-efficient electronic components

 - Make in India Program